UPDATED Mar. 17, 2019. The subject of this post is Medicare Supplement Underwriting Questions.

-Medicare Supplement and Medical Underwriting – Open Enrollment Period
+Medicare Supplement Underwriting Questions – Open Enrollment Period

-The best time to enroll in a Medicare Supplement plan is during the Medicare Supplement Open Enrollment Period – a six month period after you’ve enrolled in Medicare Part B. During this period an insurance company cannot use medical underwriting:
+The best time to enroll in a Medicare Supplement plan is during the Medicare Supplement Open Enrollment Period – a six month period after you’ve enrolled in Medicare Part B. During this period an insurance company cannot ask underwriting questions:

 - They cannot refuse to sell you a Medicare Supplement policy